Lucifer1662/Over-Hooked/README.md

 The water, sadly, was one of the exceptions to the low poly aesthetic because although possible to create, it required the geometry shader to look good, which is not always supported (for example on Macs).
 The water shader will be discussed in detail later.

-The rest of the main assets (skybox, trees, grass, shells, font) were from the asset store (see references) and were chosen primarily because of their simple, low-poly style and colours. **Talk about how these assets make the world feel real and makes it more emmersive**
+The rest of the main assets (skybox, trees, grass, shells, font) were from the asset store (see references) and were chosen primarily because of their simple, low-poly style and colours.
+These assets help to construct a little world for the player to play the levels in, making it feel more real and immersive.

 ### Lighting
 The lighting was another important factor that helped to tie objects in the whole scene together.
 By setting the ambient light to a light pink colour, this got rid of muddy shadows and gave the screen a slight cool tint.
 A directional light in each scene then provided some shadows for a bit of extra dimension.

 ### UI
 **Colour**
 We also made our own panels for the UI since we wanted the buttons to have a round shape which feels more natural.
-We chose to stick with a brown theme for the UI since it is a neutral colour that is also consistent with the environment (island) colour.
-The colour combination we chose for the UI elements are basically light brown as background and dark brown for the contents and border which avoided any colours may cause eye fatigue (e.g. green & red).
+We chose to stick with a brown theme for the UI since it is a neutral colour that is harmonious with the environment (island) colour.
+The colour combination we chose for the UI elements are basically light brown as backing and dark brown for the contents and border which avoided any colours may cause eye fatigue (e.g. green & red).

 <p align="center">
   <img src="Gifs/Main Menu.png"  width="400" >